 The Woodhead fire is located on the Weiser Ranger District – northwest of Cambridge, ID.
 The Woodhead Fire started on September 7, 2020, north of State Highway 71 near milepost 6.
 A cold front bringing strong sustained winds fanned the flames and it quickly grew to approximately 26,883 acres within first 48 hours.
-Great Basin Team #4, Incident Commander Tim Roide, took command on Thursday, September 10 to help manage the blaze.
+Great Basin Team #4, Incident Commander Tim Roide, took command on Thursday, September 10 to help manage the fire.

 High winds, high temperatures, and low relative humidity caused the fire to grow an additional 20,000 acres on September 13, prompting additional evacuations and updated Forest Area Closure.
 Since then, fire growth has mainly been to the north towards Wildhorse River and east towards Council-Cuprum Road.